-Todd L. Jackson Sr., M.D.
+Todd L. Jackson Sr., M.D., MPH

 Todd L. Jackson, M.D. is a board certified ophthalmologist and specializes in complex and advanced technology cataract surgery and is utilized by other ophthalmologists for difficult cases because of his competency.
-Dr. Jackson is expertly trained in the fields of refractive surgery, glaucoma, diabetes, neuro-ophthalmology, trauma, pterygium surgery, and advanced medical care of the eye.
+Dr. Jackson is expertly trained in the fields of refractive surgery, glaucoma, trauma, pterygium surgery, and advanced medical care of the eye.
 He completed his medical doctorate degree at the Medical College of Wisconsin.
 He then went on to further his training in advanced eye surgery and medical management of the eye at the Texas Medical Center at Houston.
-Dr. Jackson is currently enrolled at Harvard getting a master's degree in public health and epidemiology.
+In 2023 Dr. Jackson completed his masters of public health and epidemology from Harvard University.